iddqd-uk/cluster-playbook/README.md

 - [Consul][consul] (service-discovery and distributed key-value storage)
 - [Nomad][nomad] (simple and flexible scheduler and orchestrator)
 - [Docker][docker] (each run application deployed as a docker container)
+- [Traefik][traefik] (ingress service)

 In addition, I decided to use the following applications:

 - [Gluster][gluster] (persistent data across each node in the cluster, e.g. for the Nomad containers)

 Since this is a simple cluster (minimal nodes count is 2), Nomad, Consul and Gluster are used as a server and client on each machine simultaneously.
 Load balancing, logs aggregation, monitoring, alerting, and other services are not included - to keep this playbook simple I prefer to install them separately (as a services in docker containers).

+Traefik is installed on one node (without replication), so it is not an HA solution, but scalable for the backend services (you can deploy it on as many nodes as you need).

 ## 🗒 Requirements